ritaturk/xenko-docs/manual/getting-started/create-project.md

 **To create a project using a sample:**

- 1. Open the **New/open project** window.
+ 1. Open the **New/open project** dialog.

- 2. The left side of the window shows a tree of available project templates and samples.
+ 2. The left side of the dialog shows a tree of available project templates and samples.
 Navigate to New project > Samples

  2. Select the sample you'd like your project to be based on.